abufarhad/Inventory_Project/README.md

-# It is a Project for Management System of a Shoppingmall, kinda Inventory Project
+# It is an Inventory Management system Project

-This Website helps for Management of Shopping easily
+This Website for Management of Shoping purpose
 --------------- features -------------

-                -Working-
+      -Under Working Procedure -